Purpose

 All new incoming students will be briefed on the examination procedure during the fall orientation session with the Graduate Committee.
 In addition, an examination workshop will be held at the end of the spring semester for those students intending to take the exam during the next academic year.
 The Graduate Committee will discuss the exam procedure, the compilation of the bibliography, and the expectations for the review essay, and will answer any questions students may pose.

-Five copies of the review essay are due the Monday after spring break at 5:00 p.m.
+The review essay is due the Monday after spring break by 5:00 p.m.
+It should be submitted in .doc, .docx, or .pdf format, with a file name formatted as follows: "LastName MA Exam".
 Students are responsible for knowing the deadlines and adhering to them.
 No reminders will be sent.
-Please note that In accordance with the policies of The Graduate School, students must be registered for the semester in which the examination will be taken.
+Please note that in accordance with the policies of The Graduate School, students must be registered for the semester in which the examination will be taken.

 The M.A. exam may not be taken during the summer session.
 It may be taken during the fall semester only under extraordinary circumstances and only if a student petitions and receives approval from the Graduate Committee well in advance.
 Any student wishing to so petition should meet with the Director of Graduate Studies as soon as possible.